binhchay1/perfect_fit/docs/PAYMENT_API_DOCUMENTATION.md

 ## 📋 Overview

-Payment API provides endpoints for handling VNPay payment integration, including payment creation, callback processing, and status checking.
+Payment API provides a comprehensive transaction management system supporting multiple payment methods including VNPay, Cash on Delivery, Bank Transfer, and more.
+The system includes robust transaction tracking, audit trails, and support for refunds and adjustments.

 ---